-The FY98 plan is to continue for the CVN studies and initiate studies for SC-21 class ships, ISD adaptation/risk reduction studies (US\$ 1.156 million).
-US\$2.431 million will be used to continue analysis and requirements efforts to update knowledge of the impact of the Littoral Warfare environment, threat jamming, and continued ASCM evolution on Ship Self Defense elements, including associated upgrades to the operation of the SDTS.
+The FY98 plan budgeted US\$1.861 million to continue the Integrated Ship Defense Modeling and Simulation Pilot and complete Phase I. US\$1.551 million was used to further study the impact of the Littoral Warfare environment, threat jamming, and continued ASCM evolution on ship self-defense elements, including associated upgrades to the operation of the SDTS.

-In FY99, the Navy plans to spend US\$ 1.273 million to continue ISD adaptation/risk reduction studies for CVN-77, and SC-21 class ships.
-US\$ 3.386 million is budgeted to continue the Littoral Warfare and threat jamming analysis and requirements update.
-This will include the continued ASCM evolution on Ship Self Defense elements, including associated upgrades to the operation of the SDTS.
+In FY99, the Navy plans to spend US\$1.861 million to continue ISD Integrated Ship Defense Modeling and Simulation Pilot and complete Phase II.
+US\$2.261 million is budgeted to continue the Littoral Warfare and threat jamming analysis and requirements update.
+This will include the continued ASCM evolution on ship self-defense elements, and associated upgrades to the operation of the SDTS.